 The work users do in cove.tool can also help them earn LEED Points.
-As design teams continue to grow and integrate with cove.tool, teams and their projects should go beyond performance reports in the board rooms, and start earning real recognition from organizations Like USGBC.
+As design teams continue to grow and integrate with cove.tool, teams, and their projects should go beyond performance reports in the board rooms, and start earning real recognition from organizations Like USGBC.
 One easy step users can take now is using cove.tool to in achieving the Integrative Process Credit (LEED v4.0: IP - c1).

 The intent of the Integrative Process Credit is “to support high-performance, cost-effective project outcomes through an early analysis of the interrelationships among systems” (LEED v4 – BDC Reference Guide).
 Similar to cove.tool’s intent, the IP credit was created to incentivize design teams to make comprehensive synergized data-driven decisions during the early stage of design, where cost and performance can be impacted most.
-Below, is a version of the MacLeamy’s curve, a well-known ACE concept which best demonstrates how shifting decision making in building design early into the process leads to great benefits in building performance and cost, an idea central to the goal of the IP credit.
+Below, is a version of MacLeamy’s curve, a well-known ACE concept that best demonstrates how shifting decision-making in building design early into the process leads to great benefits in building performance and cost, an idea central to the goal of the IP credit.

 How to earn the Integrative Process Credit using cove.tool

-Broke into Two Sections
+Broke into Two Sections:

 1: Energy-Related Systems

 Discovery Stage: Site conditions, Massing and Orientation, Basic Envelope Attributes, Lighting Levels, Thermal Comfort, Plug and Process Load Needs, Programmatic and Operational Parameters.